adamsilver/fdpb/00-introduction.md

 Frank Chimero talks about this at length in The Web's Grain[^2], one of my favourite articles on design.
 The main point of which is not to aim to tackle complexity, but to do our very best to avoid it in the first place.
 Mostly by “going with the grain” and embracing the web's constraints.

 It turns out that not only is this the easiest and cheapest way to design something, but that users have a better time operating these simple interfaces in the end too.
-It's the content and functionality users want—not the design.
+It's the content and functionality users want anyway.

 Whatever we build, in the end, is about users.
 I don't want to leave a single person behind if I can help it.
 The web is for everyone.
 Therefore, I can't think of a better set of principles than the Inclusive Design Principles[^3].
 These principles are about good design and good design is inclusive.